-Whether you’re exploring the job market, learning how to network or need to tailor your resume, our Coaches work with you at your pace.
+Whether you’re exploring the job market, learning how to network or need to tailor your resume, our Case Managers work with you at your pace.
 As part of the YMCA Employment Services, Youth Employment Bootcamp (YEB) is a free, multi-week program designed to help youth prepare for work.

-The program youth ages 15–30 as they explore their strengths, build confidence, develop job-ready skills, and connect with employers through a combination of workshops, one-on-one coaching, accredited training and financial supports.
+The program supports youth as they explore their strengths, build confidence, develop job-ready skills, and connect with employers through hands-on learning, a combination of workshops, one-on-one coaching, personalized employment planning, accredited training and financial supports to help youth take meaningful steps toward long-term career success..

-Advantages of participating include the opportunity to obtain key employment skills and certifications, potential access to financial supports, a free YMCA membership and more!
+Advantages of participating include the opportunity to access free skills training in a variety of different industries, obtain key employment skills and certifications, potential access to financial supports, a free YMCA BC membership and more!

 This program is available in downtown Vancouver.